 Most people have probably heard advice from someone that they should have a will.
 When pressed for reasons why, those giving the advice may have trouble coming up with something more than, “for tax purposes” or “to avoid probate.”
-Here’s a summary of the benefits of having a will and keeping it current, to help you understand and appreciate why it makes sense to have a will.
+Here’s a summary of the benefits of having a will and keeping it current.

 - Naming Your Executor – You can name the person you want to handle your affairs after you pass away.
 This includes paying your bills, canceling credit cards and notifying banks and other business relationships of your death.